About

 ingredients for chocolate protein bars

 I actually used homemade chocolate almond butter here which I highly recommend.
-But if you can’t make your own or maybe just feeling lazy (no judgement here, I do it too!), Wild Friends has a delicious chocolate blend.
+But if you can’t make your own or would rather purchase from the store, there are several chocolate based nut butter blends.

 Quick & Easy Recipe